flaviohenriquealmeida/translation/README.md

+# The following file has the summary from mais two published books:

-# TRANSLATED SUMMARY FROM THE BOOK MEAN
+## TRANSLATED SUMMARY FROM THE BOOK MEAN

 - 1 Introduction
     * 1.1 MEAN Stack